getodk/docs/README.md

 $ cd docs/
 $ pip install -r requirements.txt
 ```

+It can take a long time (~10 minutes) to clone the repo due to the large number of images in the docs.
+If you get an error such as `Smudge error` or `github's rate limit reached`, run `git checkout -f HEAD` until you get the message `Checking out files: 100% done`.

+### Building the docs

 Once your environment is set up, build and serve the docs locally with:

 ```bash